Featured Artist - Tony Eaton

 I also see that your ideal job would be as a videographer for some sort of sports team, either at the collegiate or professional level.
 What is it about sporting events that draws you to that type of video work?

 The constant energy at sporting events is what draws me in.
 I’ve had the privilege of shooting some really awesome & high profile college games the past year.
 I recently got to shoot the Penn State vs Minnesota football upset and it was seriously one of the best experiences I’ve had on the job.
 It’s games like that, that make everything worth it.
 I still get those ‘first day of school’ jitters every time I shoot a game and I hope that never goes away.
-I’m not opposed to other type of video niches but I’ve found that working in professional sports is a very lucrative industry and it is constantly evolving in terms of digital media and I want to be at the forefront of it.
+I’m not opposed to other type of video niches but I’ve found that working in professional sports is a very rewarding industry and it is constantly evolving in terms of digital media and I want to be at the forefront of it.

 What in photography would you say challenges you?
 What do you see as your strengths?
 And what resources do you use for improving your skill?